 - whose total sales area reaches 10,000 sqm

 - and with at least 25 to 30 shops including a medium-sized store of minimum 2,500 sqm

 The perimeters of Codata Sites are defined on those bases.

 However, those criteria aren't absolute rules.
 Sites that don't meet all the criteria are occasionally included in the database.

-A commercial site can be of different types: shopping streets, shopping centres, retail areas, retail parks, outlet centres and finally train stations and airports
+A Site can be of different types: shopping streets, shopping centres, retail areas, retail parks, outlet centres, train stations and airports, and finally shopping galleries.

 - Urban Plannings

 To be referenced, a Project doesn't need to have an operating licence or authorisation.
 Projects are usually referenced before they are granted administrative authorisations.
 However, each Project must be substantial in its agglomeration.